TaylorChen/collab-grid/README.md

 6) Login & test
 - Login at `http://localhost:5173/login`
 - Create a grid, rename it, edit cells with formatting, add sheets
-- Open two browsers (or two accounts) to test real-time presence and locking
+- Open two browsers (or two accounts) to test:
+  - Presence/locking: A starts editing A1; B tries to edit A1 gets a lock warning.
+A’s cell shows presence bubble if B is also focused there.
+  - Realtime update bubble: A edits A1; B sees a short toast “单元格 A1 已更新”.
+  - Row/Col resize: drag headers in A; B sees sizes update in real time; refresh either page and sizes persist.

 ## Quick Start (Docker Compose)
 This spins up MySQL, Redis, MinIO (reserved), server, and client.